Welcome to The Unstandardized

 Over time, paid support will also make it possible to experiment with additional formats, such as interviews with key actors, explainers for specific regulatory files, or annotated “case dossiers” on important standards battles.

-If your work touches standards, regulation, conformity assessment, or global trade – or if you are simply standard‑curious and tired of sanitized narratives – I think you will find The Unstandardized a useful, and occasionally provocative, companion.
+If your work touches standards, regulation, conformity assessment, or global trade, or if you are simply standard‑curious and tired of sanitized narratives, you will find The Unstandardized a useful, and occasionally provocative, companion.

 Subscribe and join The Unstandardized community

 Join and subscribe to get full access to The Unstandardized.
-You will never miss an update, every new post is sent directly to your email.
+You will never miss an update as every new post is sent directly to your email.
 You will also have access to the full publication archives.

-Become part of a community of people who share your interests and expertise in standardization.
-Participate in the comments section, or simply support “The Unstandardized” with a subscription.
+Share your interests and expertise in standardization by joining the community and participating in the comments section, or simply support “The Unstandardized” with a subscription.